Bachelor's Degree Programme in Electrical and Automation Engineering

 Assessment criteria - grade 1 and 2

-Adequate (1): You recognize the basics and terminology, but you have shortcomings in interpreting the key issues.
-The responsibility of design work is not reflected in the deeds.
+Adequate (1): You recognize the basics and terminology, but you have shortcomings in perceiving the key issues.
+You can implement simple device controls with support.

 Assessment criteria - grade 3 and 4

-Very good (4): You master the key things and know how to apply them in a variety of ways.
+Very good (4): You master the key issues and are able to apply them in a variety of ways in the practical implementation of various automation circuits.
+Your view of systems is so strong that you can outline even alternative solutions.

 Assessment criteria - grade 5